Student Employment Virtual Job Fair

 The SE Virtual Job Fair is a time-limited event.

-As they open, other jobs are posted year-round in The Wright Search, including Off Campus positions.
+As they open, other jobs are posted year-round in the Career Center database, including Off Campus positions.

 Am I eligible to work in a Student Employment job?

-Beginning with the first year at Wright State and continuing through graduate school, all students are eligible for on-campus employment paid through departmental funds, which Career Services calls Regular Student Employment.
+Beginning with the first year at Wright State and continuing through graduate school, all students are eligible for on-campus employment paid through departmental funds, which Wright State University Career Center calls Regular Student Employment.

 Positions funded in part by federal Work-Study Awards are available for students who have been awarded and who have accepted Federal Work-Study as part of their financial aid package.
 These jobs are called Work-Study Student Employment.